 - an original dissertation that involves new approaches to biostatistical design and/or analysis that is worthy of publication in peer-reviewed biostatistical journals.

-The PhD program requires 31 credits of graduate coursework, comprising seven three-credit required courses in biostatistics/statistics, one three-credit elective course in biostatistics/statistics, two three-credit courses in epidemiology and/or health services and behavioral research and a one-credit required research ethics course.
+The PhD program requires 31 credits of graduate coursework, comprising of seven 3-credit required courses in biostatistics/statistics, one three-credit elective course in biostatistics/statistics, two 3-credit courses in epidemiology and/or health services & behavioral research; and a 1-credit required research ethics course.

 Other courses including special topics and thesis research are made available to students as needed.